buildpacks/spec/buildpack.md

   - A command sequence that is valid when executed using the Bash 3+ shell, if `args` is not specified.
   - A path to an executable or the file name of an executable in `$PATH`, if `args` is a list with zero or more elements.
 - MAY specify an `args` list to be passed directly to the specified executable.
+- MAY specify a `direct` boolean that bypasses the shell.

 For each slice, buildpacks MUST specify zero or more path globs such that each path is either: